 Outdoor Winter Activities and Field Trips in and around NYC

 NYC has it all!
 Beaches and kayaking in summer and sledding hills and skating rinks in winter!
-Also listed are suggestions for venturing beyond NYC in winter.
+Also listed are suggestions for venturing beyond NYC in winter, and indoor gardens to get warm.

 Sledding Hills